MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-A-General/part-204-Administrative-Information-Matters/subpart-204.71-Uniform-Contract-Line-Item-Numbering-System/section-204.7104-1.md

 (ii) The unit price and extended amounts may be entered at the subline items level.

-(iii) The two methods in paragraphs (b)(3) (i) and (ii) of this subsection shall not be combined in a contract line item.
+(iii) The two methods in paragraphs (b)(3) (i) and (ii) of this section shall not be combined in a contract line item.

-(iv) When the price for items not separately priced is included in the price of another subline item or contract line item, it may be necessary to withhold payment on the priced subline item until all the related subline items that are not separately priced have been delivered.
-In those cases, use the clause at 252.204-7002, Payment for Subline Items Not Separately Priced.
+(iv) When the price for items not separately priced is included in the price of another contract line or subline item, it may be necessary to withhold payment on the priced contract line or subline item until the included line or subline items that are not separately priced have been delivered.
+See the clause at 252.204-7002, Payment for Contract Line or Subline Items Not Separately Priced.

 [56 FR 36289, July 31, 1991, as amended at 60 FR 34468, July 3, 1995; 68 FR 75200, Dec.
-30, 2003]
+30, 2003; 85 FR 19692, Apr.
+8, 2020]